Two-story white house in winter with snowy lawn and trees.

 Share:

 When you sell your home, you’ll likely have it assessed before putting it on the market.
-A home’s assessed value determines its property tax bill and influences the amount for which a house will sell.
+The assessed value of a home determines its property tax bill and can influence its sales price.

-The assessed value, or tax-assessed value, is a property’s determined valuation to calculate the appropriate property tax rates.
-An assessment considers sales of similar homes, square footage, current real estate market conditions and home inspection findings in its final determinations.
+The assessed value, or tax-assessed value, is by definition a property’s determined valuation to calculate the appropriate property tax rates.
+An assessment considers sales of similar homes, square footage, real estate market conditions, and home inspection findings in its final determinations.

 If you’re selling a property, the tax-assessed value is the most widely accepted dollar value of your home.
 It’s also the most stable indicator of a home’s worth.